travigd/documentation/getting-started.md

 ```

-If you go to your UI after this command and to the "Streams" tab.
-You will see your stream has recently been created, if you post to a stream that doesn't exist the Event Store will create it.
-You can then click on it to get an html representation of your stream (or you can navigate directly to http://127.0.0.1:2113/streams/newstream).
+If you go to your UI after this command and to the “Streams” tab.
+You will see your stream has recently been created, if you post to a stream that doesn’t exist the Event Store will create it.
+You can then click on it to get an html representation of your stream (or you can navigate directly to [http://127.0.0.1:2113/streams/newstream](http://127.0.0.1:2113/streams/newstream)).

-You can also setup [Access Control Lists](HTTP-Security) on your streams by changing the metadata of the stream.
+You can also setup [Access Control Lists](http://docs.geteventstore.com/http-api/security) on your streams by changing the metadata of the stream.

 ## Reading From a Stream

 Reading from a stream is quite easy as all streams are exposed as [atom feeds](http://tools.ietf.org/html/rfc4287).
 Many environments have an existing method for reading atom feeds.

-Let's try to get the data out of our stream.
-Just like with our browser we will navigate to the "head" uri of the stream http://127.0.0.1:2113/streams/newstream.
+Let’s try to get the data out of our stream.
+Just like with our browser we will navigate to the “head” URI of the stream http://127.0.0.1:2113/streams/newstream.
 We can do this with curl.

 ```
 curl -i -H "Accept:application/atom+xml" "http://127.0.0.1:2113/streams/newstream"